knocte/2fsharp/python2fsharp.md

 ### Example 6: Basic types

-This immutable C# class below is much easier to write in F#:
+This immutable python class below is much easier to write in F#:

 ```python
 def create_foo():